|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Microwave omelet in a cup is a wonderful, adaptable, five-minute recipe that will streamline your morning routine.
 All you need is a couple of eggs, milk, sour cream, a microwave-safe mug, and a microwave oven.
-Fork to mix and (wash before you) eat.
+Use a fork to mix and (wash before you) eat.
 Add any type of cheese, meat, veggie, or whatever to this great recipe.

 Gather the ingredients.